By Kelly McAtee | TheTripThread | Last Updated April 2026

 Frequently Asked Questions

-Which island is more accessible from the continental United States?
+Which island is easier to get to from the US?